 For people who already have a diagnosis of diabetes, a simple home blood glucose test is vital for enabling them to manage their blood sugar levels.

-A home blood glucose test could even be lifesaving by preventing the complications of consistently high blood sugar.
-The complications of diabetes can include cardiovascular disease, kidney problems, and nerve damage.
+A home blood glucose test could even be lifesaving.
+It can help prevent the complications consistently high blood sugar can cause.
+Diabetes complications can include cardiovascular disease, kidney problems, and nerve damage.

 Home blood glucose monitoring indicates how effectively the body is processing glucose.